kenchan0824/simple-web3/README.md

 ### Create users

-Every command starts with the `SimpleUser` instance.
-You can generate a new one, or create one with the `web3.Keypair`.
+Every *simple-web3* command starts with the `SimpleUser` instance.
+You can generate a random one, or create one with a `web3.Keypair`.
 Pass in the `web3.connection` either from the Anchor provider or the Solana web3 API.
 ```
 const roleA = await SimpleUser.fromKeypair(connection, keypair)
 ```